awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-secrets.md

 Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in AWS Secrets Manager secrets and then referencing them in your container definition\.
 Sensitive data stored in Secrets Manager secrets can be exposed to a container as environment variables or as part of the log configuration\.

 When you inject a secret as an environment variable, you can specify the full contents of a secret, a specific JSON key within a secret, or a specific version of a secret to inject\.
 This helps you control the sensitive data exposed to your container\.
-For more information about secret versioning, see [Key Terms and Concepts for AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/terms-concepts.html#term_secret) in the *AWS Secrets Manager User Guide*\.
+For more information about secret versions, see [Key Terms and Concepts for AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/terms-concepts.html#term_secret) in the *AWS Secrets Manager User Guide*\.

 ## Considerations for specifying sensitive data using Secrets Manager<a name="secrets-considerations"></a>